top of page

 Research

-My fields of research include conservation, aquatic ecology and the impacts of human disturbance on ecosystem functioning.
+My fields of research include sustainable fisheries, biodiversity governance, population ecology, and disease ecology.
+I aim to generate knowledge that is useful for First Nation's decision-making and assertions of sovereignty within their territories.
 I'm particularly interested in knowledge co-production and developing our ability to manage biodiversity and sea- and land-use decisions in sustainable and just ways.

-My current PhD research is concerned with salmon pathogen community composition and spread associated with salmon farming in coastal British Columbia.
+My current research is concerned with salmon pathogen community composition and spread associated with salmon farming in coastal British Columbia.
 I combine field studies, molecular analyses with environmental DNA and mathematical modeling to inform better management approaches for aquaculture and sea-use.
+In addition, I conduct research on responsible approaches to research with Indigenous Peoples and communities, and the equitable use of Indigenous Knowledges in decision-making processes.

-I earned my BSc at the University of British Columbia in biology and oceanography, and my MSc in biology at McGill University.
+I earned my BSc at the University of British Columbia, my MSc at McGill University, and my PhD at the University of Toronto.

 Peer-Reviewed Publications